The new Shift-Left Testing, a DevOps mantra in Software Development:

-When I use the term ‘Shift Left’, you might be wondering what am I referring to Shift Left in a software??
+When I use the term ‘Shift Left’, you might be wondering what am I referring to as Shift Left in the software??

 2+ decades ago, when I started my career as a software tester there was no separate ‘Testing Phase’ for Software development and Testers Role never used to exist at all.
 Developers used to develop the software, test themselves and make a software release.